lastromanticx/nokogiri-pathfinder/README.md

 2. Move into the gem's directory: cd nokogiri-pathfinder

+4. Build:
-3. (optional) Build and install: gem build nokogiri-pathfinder.gemspec;
+gem build nokogiri-pathfinder.gemspec

+5. Install:
 gem install nokogiri-pathfinder-0.1.0.gem

-4. To run the CLI from a terminal in the gem's directory, type: ruby bin/nokogiri-pathfinder
+5. To run the CLI from a terminal after installation, type: nokogiri-pathfinder

 INSTRUCTIONS